TVersity Screen Server

 - Existing users may want to learn what’s new in the latest release.

-- Note that you can install the Pro edition on top of the Basic one or vice versa, and in both cases all your media sources will be preserved.
+- Note that you can install the Pro edition on top of the Basic or Free and vice versa, and in both cases all your media sources will be preserved.

 Minimum System Requirements (Free edition)